skai111/db48x/doc/calc-help/equations.md

 ### E Field Infinite Line

-The expression for the radial electric field at the distance 'r' is approximately valid if this distance is such that 'r << L' and therefore also applies to a wire of finite length 'L'.
+The expression for the radial electric field at the distance `r` is approximately valid if this distance is such that `r << L` and therefore also applies to a wire of finite length `L`.

 * To calculate `[λ_C/m;Er_N/C]` (Linear charge density; Electric Field) from 4 known variables: